willingc/willing-consulting-2022/blog/posts/2013-12-22-inkscapefaq.md

   - learn
   - software
 ---

-# Weekend Sharing: Installing Inkscape on a recent Mac

 At a recent FabLab San Diego meetup, I was helping others to install [Inkscape](http://inkscape.org).
 I wrote some tips down from my install